openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 ### BehaviorBase

-This convenience class is intended to simplify creation of stateful behaviors, by maintaining an instance of `SkinInputMap` and adding helpful methods for registering key mappings and event handlers.
-It enables easy integration of the default functionality into its owning `Skin` and its `install()` method:
+This convenience class is intended to simplify the creation of stateful behaviors, by maintaining an instance of `SkinInputMap` and adding helpful methods for registering key mappings and event handlers.
+It enables easy integration of the default functionality into owning `Skin` and its `install()` method:

 ```java
     @Override